Western Association of Veterans Education Specialists Bylaws - Amended July 2015

 (1) Serve as chief Executive Officer of the Association;

-(2) Convene and preside at all regional conferences;
+(2) Convene and preside at all annual conferences;

 (3) Be the official spokesperson and/or representative of the Association at all activities and functions in which the Association is involved;